-- include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred for the project - include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date.
+- include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred for the project - include how the project contributed to Closing the Gap outcomes (for example employment or procurement opportunities, socioeconomic outcomes, education, provision of health care) - include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date.

 12.3.
-Independent audits
+Audited financial acquittal report